What causes buffering and what can you about it? Read on!

 That website will run a speed test and give you your download speed.
 If you get an error message, your tv box is not connected to the internet.
 Of course, if you’re not connected to the internet, nothing will play as all shows are streaming from the internet.
 For troubleshooting on why your wifi connection is dropping, click here.

 Know that download speeds are not set in stone and will vary as different factors come into play.
-If you are using wifi and someone closer to the router starts using wifi, the tv box’s speed may drop, if others are using a lot of internet in your household, speed may drop, if it’s a high internet usage time in your neighborhood, speed may drop.
+If you are using wifi and someone closer to the router starts using wifi, the tv box’s speed may drop, if others are using a lot of internet in your household, speed may drop, if it’s a high internet usage time in your neighbourhood, speed may drop.

-It’s ideal to hardwire your tv box using an ethernet cord to the router if you can.
+Generally, it’s ideal to hardwire your tv box using an ethernet cord to the router if you can.

 Wifi is good but it’s not the best connection.
 If you can’t hardwire with ethernet but want a better internet connection, you can get one using a power line ethernet adapter.
 This is a device you can buy from Amazon, Best Buy, Walmart, etc. Click here for more info on how a power line ethernet adapter works.